 Our business is based on a recurring revenue model comprised of colocation and related interconnection and managed infrastructure offerings.
 We consider these offerings recurring because our customers are generally billed on a fixed and recurring basis each month for the duration of their contract, which is generally one to three years in length.
 Our recurring revenues have comprised more than 90% of our total revenues during the past three years.
-In addition, during any given quarter of the past three years, more than half of our monthly recurring revenue bookings came from existing customers, contributing to our revenue growth.
-During both the three months ended March 31, 2019 and 2018, our largest customer accounted for approximately 3% of our recurring revenues.
-Our 50 largest customers accounted for approximately 39% and 38%, respectively, of our recurring revenues for the three months ended March 31, 2019 and 2018.
+In addition, during the past three years, more than 80% of our monthly recurring revenue bookings came from existing customers, contributing to our revenue growth.
+Our largest customer accounted for approximately 3% of our recurring revenues for both the three months ended March 31, 2020 and 2019.
+Our 50 largest customers accounted for approximately 39% of our recurring revenues for both the three months ended March 31, 2020 and 2019.